 A high accuracy/resolution spectral element method for the simulation of shoaling non-linear internal waves of depression over realistic bathymetry

-Theodoros Diamantopoulos1, Sumedh M Joshi2, Gustavo Rivera1, Kristopher Rowe3, Greg Thomsen4 and Peter Diamessis5, (1)Cornell University, Civil and Environmental Engineering, Ithaca, NY, United States, (2)Cornell University, Center for Applied Mathematics, Ithaca, NY, United States, (3)Cornell University, Civil and Environmental Engineering, NY, United States, (4)Wandering Wakhs Research, TX, United States, (5)Cornell University, Ithaca, NY, United States
+Theodoros Diamantopoulos1, Sumedh M Joshi2, Gustavo Rivera1, Kristopher Rowe3, Greg Thomsen4 and Peter Diamessis5, (1)Cornell University, Civil and Environmental Engineering, Ithaca, NY, United States, (2)Cornell University, Center for Applied Mathematics, Ithaca, NY, United States, (3)Cornell University, Civil and Environmental Engineering, NY, United States, (4)Wandering Wakhs Research, Austin, United States, (5)Cornell University, Ithaca, NY, United States

 Abstract: